Annihilation (VanderMeer novel)

 Annihilation is a 2014 novel by Jeff VanderMeer and is the first book of the Southern Reach Series.
-The novel follows a team of four women who are sent out into a government-managed, uninhabited location called Area X to study and survey the land and ecosystem.
+The novel follows a team of four women who are sent into a government-managed, uninhabited location called Area X to study and survey the land and ecosystem.
 They are the twelfth expedition, with previous expeditions having fallen apart due to disappearances, suicides, aggressive cancers, and mental trauma.

 Annihilation won the 2014 Nebula Award for Best Novel and the 2014 Shirley Jackson Award for Best Novel.
 A film loosely based on the novel was released by Paramount Pictures in 2018.

 Background

 VanderMeer's inspiration for Annihilation and the Southern Reach Series came from a 14 mi hike through St. Marks National Wildlife Refuge in Florida.
-The 2010 Deepwater Horizon disaster was also an inspiration; as oil gushed into the Gulf of Mexico, he began reading reports suggesting the broken well might not be capped for decades.
-Many of the animals and vegetation that VanderMeer saw on this hike are featured in the novel.
-He has said that someday he hopes to do a "Weird Nature" anthology as well.
-In March 2014, as part of a piece on VanderMeer and Annihilation, he visited the St. Marks Lighthouse that inspired one of the settings in Annihilation.
+The 2010 Deepwater Horizon disaster was also an inspiration; as oil gushed into the Gulf of Mexico, he imagined Area X, a supernatural zone that removed human pollution from itself.
+Many of the animals and vegetation VanderMeer saw on this hike are featured in the novel, as well as other locations in the Big Bend area.
+VanderMeer also consulted wildlife scientists to make details of the novels feel more real.

+In March 2014, VanderMeer visited the St. Marks Lighthouse that inspired one of the settings in Annihilation for an interview about the book.